-- Added Security – An SSL certified URL brings with it added security, and not only for passwords, credit cards, and customer information.
-HTTPS prevents third party interference, helps to identify and verify your website with the server, and protects all communication including your visitors browsing history.
+- Added Security - An SSL-certified URL brings with it added security, and not only for passwords, credit cards, and customer information.
+HTTPS prevents third-party interference, helps to identify and verify your website with the server, and protects all communication including your visitor's browsing history.

 - Web Forms - Once you secure your site, all your web forms will naturally become secure as well.
 Every little bit of added trust to your visitors and user experience helps.
 Google stresses user experience as another top metric.
 Plus, who doesn't like a pleasant browsing experience?

 - Rankings - It is unlikely that switching to HTTPS is going to result in an immediate boost in your rankings, but we're starting to see more HTTPS sites in the SERPs.
 Still, the added security and authority that comes with an SSL certificate can only help to improve your site.
 That being said, other SEO tactics (quality content, local optimization, links, etc) will always have more weight than an SSL certificate.